 - Worship Commission will coordinate with pastoral team and worship leaders for the purpose of providing visual arts that tie into the theme and content.

-- Worship Commission will maintains a master worship calendar to schedule all the elements of Sunday morning services and special services and to track information about worship services.
+- Worship Commission will maintain a master worship calendar to schedule all the elements of Sunday morning services and special services and to track information about worship services.
 The commission will also maintain a guide for worship planners and provide additional resources as needed.

 - Worship Commission will review annually the financial needs of the committees and present budget requests in writing to the finance committee.
-The commission will stay within budget guidelines; over spending must be approved by the finance committee and council.
+The commission will stay within budget guidelines; overspending must be approved by the finance committee and council.